 Once the migration process is complete, you don’t need to be too quick to take your old server out of rotation.
 Ensuring that your migration was completely successful will help you to avoid potential data loss, and if your new server isn’t properly functioning, not having the old server to fall back on could lead to downtime.

-For more assistance with your data migration, reach out to Michell Consulting Group at 305-592-5620.
+For more assistance with your data migration, reach out to COMPANYNAME at PHONENUMBER.